The Best Push Up Bras for 2017

 Step 3: Test it before buying.
 ALWAYS test your bras before buying.
 It's the only way to be sure it fits—cup, band size, lift, everything.

 Be warned: every brand has its own slight variation on cup and band sizes.
-A 34D by Victoria's Secret may be different from a 34D made by Hopeless Lingerie or Lucy D. That’s why it's so important to try on a bra before buying—you'll be able to see what the right size for that specific brand is.
+A 34D by Victoria's Secret may be different from a 34D made by Hopeless Lingerie or Lucy D. That’s why it's so important to try on a bra before buying—you'll be able to find your correct size in each specific brand.

 How to Wear a Push-Up Bra